Prison Break: Television

 In Canada, Prison Break was broadcast on Global one hour before it aired on Fox, except in the Maritimes where it aired two hours before Fox's airing.
 Prison Break was the only new television series to be positioned in the top twenty television shows of 2005–2006 in Canada, achieving an average of 876,000 viewers in the key demographic of 18–49 and 1.4 million viewers nationally for its first season.
-Prison Break premiered on Australian television network Seven on February 1, 2006, to an average audience of 1.94 million.
+Prison Break premiered on the Australian television network Seven on February 1, 2006, to an average audience of 1.94 million.
 The first season attracted an overall average of 1.353 million viewers.
 After decreasing ratings throughout the second season, Seven decided to fast-track the airing of the third-season episodes.
-The fifth season revival moved to Network Ten and debuted on May 15, 2017.
+The fifth-season revival moved to Network Ten and debuted on May 15, 2017.

 In the United Kingdom, the first and second seasons premiered on Five, with the first season being replayed on UKTV Gold before the second season debuted on Five.
 Prior to the start of the third season, Sky One acquired the rights to broadcast Prison Break, paying £500,000 per episode.
 The series premiered in France on August 31, 2006, with an average of 5.5 million viewers.
 The second season premiered on September 13, 2007, to 5.3 million viewers.

 The first season's broadcast in Hong Kong on TVB Pearl received the largest audience in the country for a foreign drama.
 The series premiere obtained an average of 260,000 viewers while the first-season finale obtained an average of 470,000 viewers.
 The second season's premiere received an average of 270,000 viewers.